Temporary Disability & Family Leave Insurance

 Other details about Paid Family Leave in New Jersey

 You may have the explicit right to return to work when taking leave under the Federal Family and Medical Leave Act (FMLA) and the NJ Family Leave Act (NJFLA).
-The FLA currently covers workers at businesses with 30 or more employees, this changes to include business with 30 or more employees began on June 30, 2019
+The FLA currently covers workers at businesses with 30 or more employees worldwide (or a state or local government agency of any size), since June 30, 2019

 Employers may not retaliate against employees who request TDI or FLI benefits.
-Employers who fail to provide the DOLWD with information to process a claim causing a delay, may be required to additional penalties (effective February 19, 2019)
+Employers who fail to provide the DOLWD with information to process a claim causing a delay, may be required to additional penalties.

 For more information on job protections under the NJ Family Leave Act (NJFLA) visit www.njoag.gov/about/divisions-and-offices/division-on-civil-rights-home/new-jersey-family-leave-act